H2CO3/Sparkling/doc/semantics.md

 §1.7.
 Scope.
 Scope is a the set of places in the code from where an identifier is visible.
-All named functions have global visibility (i. e. they are visible across all source files).
+All functions defined using a function statement have global visibility (i. e., they are visible across all source files).

 §1.7.1.
 Function bodies and the top level program have separate scope: a variable declared in a function is not visible at program (file) scope and